christian-h5/Development-Tracker/replit.md

-# DevTracker Pro - Real Estate Development Project Management System
+# DevTracker Tool - Real Estate Development Project Management System

 ## Overview

-DevTracker Pro is a full-stack web application designed for real estate development project management.
+DevTracker Tool is a full-stack web application designed for real estate development project management.
 It provides tools for tracking development phases, managing unit types, calculating profitability scenarios, and monitoring project progress.
 The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

 ## User Preferences